1. 1. Which laws are applicable regarding advertising of medicines and medical devices?

 8.1 Medicines

-As per the Rules, the following is some of the information that must appear in advertising for non-prescriptive pharmaceutical products to the general public:
+As per the Guide, the following are some of the information which must appear in the advertisements for non- prescriptive pharmaceutical products to the general public:

-• The trade name of the product and the active ingredient.
+• The trade name of the product and the active ingredients;

 • The statement: “this product has several side effects, for more information please consult a doctor or a pharmacist and read the information leaflet”.